 Types of submissions

-1) Research Articles, which report results from original research in 5,000 to 8,000 words, excluding references, tables & figures, and appendices.
-Research articles should include a clearly defined research question.
+1) Original Research, which report results from original research in 5,000-8,000 words, excluding references, tables & figures, and appendices.
+Original research articles should include a clearly defined research question.
+This should be driven by questions from interventions, stakeholders or scholars.
+Original work may range from studies focused on enhancing understanding of a particular program approach, model or intervention, to studies that test broader theories in order to produce knowledge for the field.
 An abstract of up to 200 words is required.
 This submission type represents the majority of papers published.

 2) Evaluation Protocol, which provide a comprehensive description of a planned or ongoing assessment of a study in up to 3,000 words, excluding references, tables & figures, and appendices.
 Protocols need not have obtained formal ethical approval upon submission.
 An abstract of up to 200 words is required.
 For additional guidance on writing an evaluation protocol, click here.

-3) Systematic or integrative reviews, which include clearly-formatted questions and use systematic methods to critically assess research.
-Reviews should be between 5,000 and 8,000 words.
+3) Systematic or Integrative Reviews, which include clearly-formatted questions and use systematic methods to critically assess research.
+Reviews should be between 5,000-8,000 words.
 Systematic reviews should comply with Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) guidelines.
 Authors are required to submit a PRISMA checklist with a systematic review as an appendix and should use the following headings: Title, Abstract, Methods, Results, Discussion, Funding.
 Other review formats (e.g., integrative reviews) are also accepted.
 An abstract of up to 200 words is required.

 4) Book Reviews, which are short essays of up to 1,000 words whose purpose is to comment on a particular text.
 For additional guidance on writing a book review, click here.
 Formatting requirements are as follows: